kavyakushnoor/30days-of-Udacity/readMe.md

 * Figured out computing rolling mean, rolling std. dev and Bollinger bands for the portfolio
 * Pulled and cleaned S&P 500 data for the given duration to perform univariate regression analysis

+## Day 25:
+* Conducted univariate regression analysis using market returns data and portfolio returns data as varaibles
+* Formatted Jupyter Notebooks and cleaned code to make it look presentable